 Barajas does not have as many inhabitants as other districts, but it is one of the most representative of Madrid by the Adolfo Suárez airport.
 Alameda Osuna is one of its best-known neighborhoods, a residential area with hardly any hustle and more tranquility.

 So, if you’re wondering where to live in Madrid, in the end, it’s all about the lifestyle you want.
-In the guide below, discover some important tips for finding the right home in Spain.
+In the guide below, discover some important tips for buying a home in Spain: